tgrecojr/agentrunner/docs/02-requirements.md

 3.4.
 WHEN a scheduled agent execution completes, THE **AgentOrchestrator** SHALL store the execution result and completion timestamp in the **StateManager** for audit trail purposes.

 3.5.
-WHEN a scheduled agent execution exceeds its configured timeout (default 5 minutes), THE **SchedulerService** SHALL cancel the task and publish a timeout event to the **MonitoringCollector**.
+WHEN a scheduled agent execution exceeds its configured timeout (default 5 minutes), THE **SchedulerService** SHALL cancel the task and log a timeout error to stdout with trace_id.

 ---